martonban/BagEngine/README.md

 # Bag Engine [Working on the 0.2 version]
 Bag Engine is a 2D game engine built with Java and OpenGL, utilizing industry-standard libraries such as ImGui, Box2D, and GSON.
 While the engine is not yet production-ready, you can check the milestones section for a better understanding of its current state.

+# Libraries/Technologies:
+- Maven: Build System
+- LWJGL: For window handling, graphics and math libraries.
+- Box2D: For Physics
+- GSON: For serialization/deserialization
+- ImGUI: For UI elements

 # Functionalities:
 ## Editor and Runtime
 Bag Engine includes an integrated editor that allows users to create and modify their own levels, with a built-in serializer handling the saving process.
 By pressing the 'Play' button, users can launch a debug mode, which effectively serves as the engine's runtime. <br><br><br>